 Kabobs

-- 1 fresh pineapple peeled, cored, and cut into 2-inch cubes
+- 1 fresh pineapple cut into chunks*

 Instructions